 One option for treating Obstructive Sleep Apnea (OSA) is with Oral Appliance Therapy (OAT) using a Mandibular Advancement Device (MAD).
-The appliance holds the lower jaw forward which brings the tongue forward which creates more space at the back of the throat to breathe.
+The appliance holds the lower jaw forward which brings the tongue forward and creates more space at the back of the throat to breathe.
 This helps reduce the obstruction that contributes to snoring and obstructive sleep apnea.

 A dentist experienced with this form of therapy is the best person to give you advice on this option.
 They will review the results of sleep testing, review your dental history, examine your teeth and mouth, discuss the likelihood of an oral appliance being effective for you, and answer your questions.